dgozli/School_District_Analysis/README.md

 ## Overview

 We had initially made a DataFrame that combined student data and school data.
 We conducted analyses on the average scores (math and reading) as well as the average number of students passing, based on a number of independent variables: school, grade, school budget (spending per student), school size, and school type (charter vs. district).
-We then repeated and modified our analyses after we were asked to remove the scores of the 9th-grade students at Thomas High School, due to possible cheating.
-The modified analyses appear in the Jupyter Notebook file beginning at cell 54.
+We then repeated and modified our analyses after we were asked to remove the scores of the 9th-grade students at Thomas High School, due to probable cheating.

 ## Results